leaningtech/labs/src/content/blog/dragon-court.md

 ---

-Interested in using CheerpJ in your own project?
-[Get started here.](/cheerpj3)
+CheerpJ is a WebAssembly-based Java Virtual Machine for the browser.
+It runs Java applications, applets, libraries, and Java Web Start / JNLP applications in the browser without plugins. **Interested in using CheerpJ in your own project?** [Get started here.](/cheerpj3)

 Thanks for reading the first in a series of guest posts from our [developer community](/cheerpj3/community)!
 If you're interested in writing a guest post, please get in touch on our Discord server.